DamiennFl/Python-Hand-Tracking/README.md

 Some things are customizable.
 In this code, you can change:
 - The colors of the tracking.
 In `draw_landmarks_on_image`, there is commented code which allows you to set custom colors.
 It is just an example; you can fine tune each hand landmark and find references online.
 To use it, uncomment the code and change both functions accordingly.
 - The minimum hand tracking detection confidence (`min_hand_detection_confidence`) and minimum hand presence confidence (`min_hand_presence_confidence`) are important.
 They range from 0.1 to 1, and increasing towards 1 gives you more accurate tracking at the cost of frames not being read if the task does not see your hands.
 Decreasing towards 0.1 gives you a smoother tracking at the expense of some accuracy.
 - The default print output prints out all of the landmarks, for each frame.
+An example of this is shown in the VSCode terminal in the video.
 You could edit the output to give you certain landmarks, among other things.
 To see the names of landmarks, check out the labels [here](https://ai.google.dev/edge/mediapipe/solutions/vision/hand_landmarker/index#:~:text=Learn%20more.-,Model%20name,-Input%20shape).
 There is also more information on the hand tracking task.